link89/dlna-cast/README.md

 ```

 ### Install ScreenCapturerRecorder on Windows
 Though `ffmpeg` is shipped with `gdigrab` to capture screens on Windows, its performance is terrible when frame rate is high. `dlna-cast` uses ScreenCapturerRecorder for the sake of performance.
-You need to [download](https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases) and install it before starting to use this tool.
+You need to [download](https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases) and install it before starting to cast.

 ## Get Started
 Before you start to stream your screen to remote devices that support DLNA protocol, you need to discover available devices in your LAN by running the following command.